Lemon Curd

 When we think about lemons, we usually think about the juice—but some of the strongest flavor actually comes from the outside.

 Zest is the very outer yellow layer of the peel.
-When you grate it, you release the natural oils inside, which carry that bright citrus flavor.
+When you grate it, you release the natural oils inside, which carry that bright citrus flavor, and its potent.
+This is usually the part where everyone wants to smell their hands.

 How to Zest a Lemon